google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 always finish at the requested scroll offset.
 Scroll snapping may adjust the scroll offset after programmatic scrolling is complete.
-Note that this was not a good assumption even before scroll snap since scrolling may have been interrupted for other reasons but it is especially the case with scroll snapping.
+Note that this was not a good assumption even before scroll snap since scrolling may have been interrupted for other reasons, but it is especially the case with scroll snapping.

 Note: There is an <a href="https://github.com/w3c/csswg-drafts/issues/1562#issuecomment-389586317">
 upcoming proposal</a> to change various scrolling APIs to return a promise.
-This promise is resolved when user agent either completes or aborts that scrolling operation.
+This promise is resolved when the user agent either completes or aborts that scrolling operation.
 Once this is standardized and implemented, it provides an ergonomic and efficient way for following up a user script initiated scroll with other actions.